Skip to main content

 They acknowledge that the mind and body are an integrated system, where a change in one domain produces a corresponding shift in the other.
 A flexible work schedule, for instance, is an accommodation that allows you to honor your body’s natural cortisol rhythm, which is often dysregulated in states of chronic stress.

-Access to quiet spaces provides an environment where your can shift from a sympathetic “fight-or-flight” state to a parasympathetic “rest-and-digest” state.
+Access to quiet spaces provides an environment where your nervous system can shift from a sympathetic “fight-or-flight” state to a parasympathetic “rest-and-digest” state.
 These are not mere conveniences; they are precise strategies for managing your internal environment and reclaiming a state of physiological calm.

 What Is the Body’s Core Stress System?